 Ralph frowned thoughtfully at the superhero in the mirror.
 More days than not, he still felt odd going out as the Crimson Comet.
 At first, it’d stirred up memories of the war, but nearly a year of good times in the suit had soothed that.
 It wasn’t even that he was fifty-fucking-six and dressing like a circus-angel.
 It was something else.

 Ralph Rivers felt… fake.
 He might be dressed like a superhero, but truthfully, he hadn’t put in any daring-do since the Sydney march.
-Most of his costumed activities lately consisted of rounding up children for school and breaking up bar fights.
+Most of his costumed activities lately consisted of rounding up children at night and breaking up bar fights.
 Sure, in Catalpa, both of those duties often involved fireballs, but they weren’t adventures.
 Ralph felt like the imitation Father Christmases who tossed out wax paper lolly-bags from on top of fire-engines.

 It was a selfish thought, Ralph knew, wishing for danger.
 But it wasn’t as though the world beyond Catalpa couldn’t use a man of his vocation…